icelynx/game-notes/lostark.md

 ## Guild

 - Starts at max 30 characters, upgradable
-- To participate in some of the events, requires somewhat many active members
+- To participate in events, requires somewhat many active members
 - Guild has its own (upgradable) shop that sells various resources
    - Contributing to guild awars guild currency usable in that shop
 - Guilds are ranked